 Shinjuku Gyoen National Garden is another of my favourite parks in Tokyo.
 Even though it very close to Shinjuku station, the busiest station in the world, it is a place where you can take a break from the busy city.
 There is a belt of trees surrounding the park that blocks a large amount of the city sounds.
-It is a great feeling to stand in the English Landscape Garden and just enjoy the peacefulness there (especially on a weekday when the park is usually empty), while looking at the skyscrapers in Nishi-Shinjuku that can be seen in the distance towering over the trees.
+That belt really allows a contrast to become easily visible.
+It is a great feeling to stand in English Landscape Garden and just enjoy the peacefulness there (especially on a weekday when the park is not so busy), while looking at the skyscrapers in Nishi-Shinjuku that can be seen in the distance towering over the trees.
 There really is that contrast – standing in a really quiet area while knowing that a busy, noisy city is only minutes away.
-Shinjuku Gyoen is truly an urban oasis.

-It is pretty big, being 58.3 hectares in area and about 3.5km around.
-The park is divided into three distinctive gardens: 1) the French Formal; 2) English Landscape and; 3) Japanese Traditional.
-They’re all wonderful with their own characteristics, but I must admit my preference for the English Landscape, as I do love its wide open feel.
-From its Shinjuku gate to the opposite end it is at least a kilometer which can make for a bit of a walk if you need to come back to the gate if you plan on using Shinjuku station (which most people do).
+Whereas most of Tokyo’s parks, like Kiyosumi Gardens or Koishikawa Korakuen, aren’t that big I think Shinjuku Gyoen is pretty big.
+From its Shinjuku gate to the opposite end it is at least a kilometer (with a circumference of 3.5km) which can make for a bit of a walk if you need to come back to the gate if you plan on using Shinjuku station (which most people do).
 But it is an easy walk as the park is fairly flat, except on the Japanese Traditional Garden side there are quite a few gentle undulating slopes.
-You can get a feel for the park with our video here.

-You can see most of the skyscrapers in Nishi-Shinjuku which can be pretty cool.
+1) You can see most of the skyscrapers (including the Tokyo Metropolitan Government Building) in Nishi-Shinjuku which can be pretty cool.
 To stand in the middle of the English Landscape Garden and look at the buildings popping up over the trees makes for a great experience, especially if you have a camera or video;

-5) there is a chrysanthemum exhibit every year from November 1st to 15th.
+6) there is a chrysanthemum exhibit every year in the first half of November, and;

 1) It can be really quiet there, which is why I like to call it the urban oasis.
-There is a belt of trees that surround the park that block out, or at least muffle the sounds of the outside world.
+A belt of trees surround the park that block out, or at least muffle the sounds of the outside world.
 You can find some real peace and quiet in there, very strange since you are only about a fifteen minute walk from the busiest station in the world;

 2) due to the park being quite big, it is pretty easy to find a bit of space just to yourself (except during the cherry blossom season) to just wind down and relax;